 Articles

-How to use the attacking lineout drive to split the defence Posted almost 2 years ago
+How to use the attacking lineout drive to split the defence Posted over 2 years ago

 The maul remains one of the most contentious issues in rugby.
 The further up the ladder of the professional game that you progress, the more contentious it gets.
 Typically starting from a lineout set-piece starter, it is one of the few areas of Rugby Union where obstruction ahead of the ball is legal.